Continuum limits of Matrix Product States: Continuum limit

-One could now define the continuum limit of an MPS as the limiting point of this refining procedure.
-However, such definition is not satisfactory since there are states that can be refined but that should not have a CL.
-This can be illustrated by means of the antiferromagnetic state of \cref{eq:AF}, whose family of states $\mc{V}(B)$ is obtained from the tensor \be B^0 = |0\ra \la 1|, \:\: B^1 = |1\ra \la 0| , \ee where $|0\ra$ and $|1\ra$ are the computational basis states. $\mc{V}(B)$ can be trivially $3$-refined with $A^i= B^i$ and $W=|0,1,0\rangle\langle 0| + |1,0,1\rangle\langle 1|$; that is, the state itself is a fixed point of this refinement.
+One could define the CL of an MPS as the limiting point of the $p$-refining procedure.
+However, such definition would not be satisfactory since there are states that can be refined but that should not have a CL.
+This can be illustrated by means of the antiferromagnetic state of \cref{eq:AF}, which can be $3$-refined infinitely many times with the isometry $W=|0,1,0\rangle\langle 0| + |1,0,1\rangle\langle 1|$.
 However, it is clear that it cannot exist in the continuum.
+(This state will be more thoroughly analysed in \cref{ex:aferro}).

-In order to deal with this problem, we notice that if we had a CL, it is reasonable to demand that the limit should not depend on whether we block a few spins when we are close to that limit.
+To deal with this problem, we notice that if we had a CL, it would be reasonable to demand that the limit should not depend on whether we block a few spins when we are close to that limit.
 Differently speaking, introducing an intermediate coarse-graining step should not affect the form of the CL.
-This e.g.\ rules out the antiferromagnetic state: In \cref{eq:AF}, if we $3$-refine many times and then block 2 spins, we obtain a GHZ-like state, $|0,0,\ldots,0\ra + |1,1,\ldots,1\ra $, which is very different from the fixed point if we do not block.
+This e.g.\ rules out the antiferromagnetic state: In \cref{eq:AF}, if we $3$-refine many times with the isometry $W= |0,1,0\ra\la 0| + |1,0,1\ra\la 1| $ and then block 2 spins, with the isometry $W' = |0,1\ra\la 0| + |1,0\ra\la 1| $ we obtain a GHZ-like state \cite{Gr89b}, $|0,0,\ldots,0\ra + |1,1,\ldots,1\ra $, which is very different from the fixed point if we had not blocked.
 This motivates the following definition.

 \begin{definition} \lb{def:CL} We say that \emph{$\mathcal{V}(B)$ has a continuum limit (CL)} if there is a $p>1$ such that the procedure of $p$-refining $\ell$ times followed by the blocking of $n_{\ell}\in \mathbb{N}$ of the resulting spins converges in $\ell$, as long as $(n_\ell/p^{\ell})_\ell\to 0$ as $\ell\to\infty$. \end{definition}